SantanderMetGroup/downscaleR/README.md

 # What is downscaleR?

-downscaleR is an R package is an R package for empirical-statistical downscaling focusing on daily data and covering the most popular approaches (bias correction, Model Output Statistics, Perfect Prognosis) and techniques.
+downscaleR is an R package for empirical-statistical downscaling focusing on daily data and covering the most popular approaches (bias correction, Model Output Statistics, Perfect Prognosis) and techniques.
 This package has been conceived to work in the framework of both seasonal forecasting and climate change studies.
 Thus, it considers ensemble members as a basic dimension of the data structure.
 Find out more about this package at the [downscaleR wiki](https://github.com/SantanderMetGroup/downscaleR/wiki).

 This package is part of the [climate4R bundle](http://www.meteo.unican.es/climate4r), formed by `loadeR`, `transformeR`, `downscaleR` and `visualizeR`.